 Where possible, campsites are located on previously cleared land, or natural clearings, and on relatively level terrain 100m from any watercourses.
-Site stability at temporary campsites is assessed within one year after construction.
+Site stability at temporary campsites is assessed prior to use and after use.
 If unstable, appropriate corrective action is undertaken as soon as practical to stabilize the site, thereby minimizing erosion.